-Three Kings Day is to Puerto Rico what Christmas is to the US: a holiday rooted in religion that people now celebrate with social gatherings, food, and gift giving.
+Not unlike Christmas, Puerto Rico's Three Kings Day is a holiday rooted in religion that people now celebrate with social gatherings, food, and gift-giving.
 Los Reyes Magos, as the locals call it, is Christmas with a Latin twist.
 The concept of Santa Claus is left behind for Melchior, Caspar, and Balthasar, together known as the Three Wise Men.

 The holiday is widely celebrated in the Latin world, but those celebrations—like Christmas'—have evolved over the years.
 Nowadays, Puerto Ricans pay homage to the kings with carnivals, parades, fairs, and feasts that tourists are welcome to participate in, too.